elastic/kibana/ui_framework/README.md

 content.
 * The various states of the component, e.g. disabled, selected, empty of content, error state.

-#### Test the component

-1. Start Jest in watch mode by running `node scripts/jest --watch`.
-2. Create test files with the name pattern of `{component name}.test.js`.
-3. Write your tests and see them fail or succeed.

-To see how well the components have been covered by tests, you can run `node scripts/jest --coverage` and check the generated report in `target/jest-coverage/index.html`.

 ## Principles

 ### Logically-grouped components